-- 5. IGNITION SWITCH The ignition switch is factory installed on all stern drive and Sea Drive models.
+5. IGNITION SWITCH

+The ignition switch is factory installed on all stern drive and Sea Drive models.
 In Sea Drive models, the choking system is combined with the ignition switch.
-The choke on Sea Drive models is engaged by pushing in the ignition key while turning the key at the same time. - 6.
-ELECTRIC PRIMER PUMP SWITCH The electric primer pump is standard equipment on all Sea Drive models.
+The choke on Sea Drive models is engaged by pushing in the ignition key while turning the key at the same time.